Shower Photoshoot Tips with Off Camera Flash

 • Tether Tools: The RapidMount SLX provides a bungee cord for securing the flash and an adhesive strip for mounting it on smooth surfaces.

-Determine Camera and flash Settings
+Determine camera and flash settings

-Once the flash was mounted, the adjust your settings to achieve proper flash sync speed, ensuring the shutter speed is set at 1/200th of a second or lower.
+Once the flash is mounted, adjust your settings to achieve proper flash sync speed, ensuring the shutter speed is set at 1/200th of a second or lower.
 For the images in this article, the setup included a Canon 5D Mark III with a Sigma 24mm f/1.4 lens, using the following settings:

 • 1/200th of a second